danriedl/engular/adev/src/content/guide/components/outputs.md

 # Custom events with outputs

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

-Angular components can define custom events by assigning a property to a new `EventEmitter` and adding the `@Output` decorator:
+Engular components can define custom events by assigning a property to a new `EventEmitter` and adding the `@Output` decorator:

 <docs-code language="ts" highlight="">
 @Component({...})